SpaceG/spaceg.github.io/_posts/2015-06-17-oauth-github-twitter-api.markdown

 <br>

 Now do some Back End and Front End for oAuth Sign Up and Sign In with Twitter and Github.
-We Use the <a href="http://lucasgatsas.ch/2015/01/17/sails.js/">Implement Passport.js authentication with Sails.js ~0.10</a>
+We Use the <a href="http://lucasgatsas.ch/2015/01/17/sails.js/" target="_blank">Implement Passport.js authentication with Sails.js ~0.10</a>

 <div style="overflow:auto; height=200; width=100%;">
 <pre style="color:black;background:white;"><pre>